Ring Fit Adventure full review

 Wii Fit was, it’s probably fair to say, a bit of a system seller.
 So the most surprising thing about Ring Fit Adventure isn’t that it exists, it’s that it took Nintendo so long to release it

-Like that game before it, this sits somewhere in between a fitness sim and a full game, but unlike Wii Fit this skews much closer towards the game side of life - though don’t make the mistake of thinking that means you’ll get to take it easy.
+Like that game before it, this sits somewhere in between a fitness sim and a full game, but unlike Wii Fit this skews much closer towards the game side of things - though don’t make the mistake of thinking that means you’ll get to sit around or take it easy.

-In fact, there's a surprisingly robust game here that's also a phenomenal bit of exercise kit - enough to earn it a spot in our best Switch games chart I can't say yet, but at the very least it isn't like anything else on the console.
+In fact, there's a surprisingly robust game here that's also a phenomenal bit of exercise kit - enough to earn it a spot in our best Switch games chart, not least because it isn't like anything else on the console.
 And if you don't own a Switch yet but are tempted to pick one up, we're rounding up all the latest Switch deals to help you get the best price possible.

-Releasing on the Switch on 18 October for £64.99/$79.99 (though if you're in the UK it's cheaper on Amazon), the centrepiece of the game is another new accessory: the Ring-Con.
+Out on Switch now for £69.99/$79.99 (though if you're in the UK it's cheaper on Amazon), the centrepiece of the game is another new accessory: the Ring-Con.
 Included in the price of the game, this circular resistance band connects to a Joy-Con and tracks about half the game’s exercises, with the remainder handled by a leg strap which attaches the other Joy-Con to your upper thigh.

 The strap is just a simple elastic-and-velcro affair (and one that has a bad habit of slipping down your leg if you wear any lycra-esque exercise gear), but the Ring-Con is a sturdier plastic construction, bolstered by foam palm grips on either side.
 It feels like it should take a beating - which it’ll have to - and actually offers a lot of resistance, so it will give your arms a fair workout.

 The core of Ring Fit Adventure is, well, the adventure.
-Attached to a (very) thinly sketched story involving a confusingly buff dragon, this mostly consists of an endless runner where you actually have to run through a variety of levels.
+Attached to a (very) thinly sketched story involving a confusingly buff body-building dragon, this mostly consists of an endless runner where you actually have to run through a variety of levels.

 Jogging on the spot moves you forward, while squeezing the Ring-Con fires an energy blast to destroy obstacles, and pulling it apart triggers a vacuum to attract coins and other collectibles.
 You point it down to jump, and between all that can basically navigate every level.

 Where the game gets a little more interesting is when you hit enemies.
-They pop up every now and then, triggering a fit fight.
+They pop up every now and then, triggering a fit battle.
 Yup.

-You essentially get to pick your exercise - early ones included squats and leg extensions, but more will unlock as you progress - and do ten or so reps, dealing more or less damage based on how good your form is.
+You essentially get to pick your exercise - early ones included squats and leg extensions, but more unlock as you progress - and do a set of reps, dealing more or less damage based on how good your form is.
 You rattle through a few different exercises to deal damage, squeeze the Ring-Con into your stomach to block, and after a while you’ll be back to jogging along.

 That’s actually a mindset best exemplified by the mini-games you can find dotted through the campaign, and accessible in a separate menu.
 Whether it’s squatting your way through everyone’s favourite Ghost scene in Squattery Pottery, balancing on a tightrope while dodging bombs, or using a fan to hit back discuses (discii?) thrown by inexplicably aggressive robots, these are geared around tiring you out while making you focus on something else - and giving you a high score to chase to boot.

-To go with the added gamification Nintendo has also given Ring Fit Adventure a jolt more personality than Wii Fit ever had, but Splatoon or Arms this ain’t.
+To go with all the gamification Nintendo has also given Ring Fit Adventure a jolt more personality than Wii Fit ever had, but Splatoon or Arms this ain’t.

 There’s a faintly Dragon Ball-inspired aesthetic to the main adventure - ripped dragons, glowing hair, you know - but isn’t a setting I expect to inspire an ardent fanbase.
-Still, the environmental backgrounds are definitely more beautiful than they strictly need to be, with a subtle cel-shaded effect that's reminiscent of Breath of the Wild, and the cutesy critters you'll be trying to out-exercise are sure to pick up a few fans.
+Still, the environmental backgrounds are definitely more beautiful than they strictly need to be, with a subtle cel-shaded effect that's reminiscent of Breath of the Wild, and the cutesy gym equipment-themed critters you'll be trying to out-exercise are sure to pick up a few fans.

-But this feels like a measurable step forward from Wii Fit, with more character, depth, and progression that should keep players coming back and hopefully save the Ring-Con from dusty relegation to the back of the cupboard - at least for a few months.
+Ring Fit Adventure is a measurable step forward from Wii Fit, with enough complexity, depth, and progression to keep players coming back and hopefully save the Ring-Con from dusty relegation to the back of the cupboard - at least for a few months.